 Immersed within a beautiful forest setting, the Ayurveda Yoga Villa in Wayanad, Kerala offers a holistic wellness experience.
 From Ayurvedic programmes (including Panchakarma detoxification and Rasayana rejuvenation) to yoga and meditation classes, this eco-retreat in Kerala is a treat for visitors — and its eco-friendly ethos makes it good for Mother Nature, too.

-The AyurvedaGram Heritage Wellness Centre has plenty to recommend it, both inside and out.
+The AyurvedaGram Heritage Wellness Center has plenty to recommend it, both inside and out.
 Located across seven pretty acres outside of Bengaluru, the retreat’s gardens include more than 200 species of rare, medicinal herbs.
 Be sure to enjoy some time in the fresh air before your treatments, which incorporate those very same garden-grown ingredients.

 38. Experience the Spa by ESPA at the Leela Udaipur